If you wish to understand SEO, think of it as the sorting hat from Harry Potter. It sorts the search results to any query in a fair and just manner.

 Organizing and prioritizing keywords can be quite a task, which is why a lot of online tools can help you do that.

-Gather as much metrics on your keywords as you can, and then compare those numbers to zero in on the better options.
+Gather as many metrics on your keywords as you can, and then compare those numbers to zero in on the better options.

 You would also want to know how difficult it would be to rank on organic search results.
 Some tools give you a difficulty score for the keywords you have picked, which makes it so much easier to filter out the more difficult ones.